What is Bullion?

 What is the difference between bullion coins and proof coins?

 Bullion coins are usually just designed for investment purposes.
 Proof coins are produced as collectible items, in addition to being a possible investment option.
 Bullion coins might enjoy a semi-numismatic value, especially some key dates.
 But that is not their general purpose.
-Proof coins undergo a more precise minting process and typically receive a frosty finish to highlight the details of the design.
+Proof coins undergo a more precise minting process and typically receive special treatment.

 What is the difference between bullion coins and numismatic coins?

-Numismatic coins are historic issues of old circulating coins, preferably in good condition and from key rare dates.
-Some examples include the Liberty Head Nickel, the Flowing Hair Dollar, the Draped Bust Quarter, the Seated Liberty Half Dollar, among others.
+Numismatic coins are historical issues of old circulating coins, preferably in good condition and from key, rare dates.
+Some examples include the Liberty Head Nickel, the Flowing Hair Dollar, the Draped Bust Quarter, and the Seated Liberty Half Dollar, among others.
 Bullion coins, on the other hand, boast their value specifically from their precious metal content.

 Buying Bullion Online at SD Bullion

 SD Bullion has been in business since 2012 and has satisfied hundreds of thousands of customers.
 We offer the lowest premiums over the spot prices guaranteed!
-If you have any questions, reach out to our customer support service at 1(800)294-8732 or at email@example.com.
+If you have any questions, contact our customer support service at 1(800)294-8732 or at firstname.lastname@example.org.
 We also have a web-chat option on the bottom right of your screen.
-We are available from Mondays to Thursdays, from 8 am to 6 pm EST, and on Fridays, from 8 am to 5 pm EST.